 Neuro Anatomy / Physiology

-Students who are able to take and pass these courses are considered better prepared for the profesional DPT program and this will be recognized in the admissions scoring process.
+Students who are able to take and pass these courses are considered better prepared for the professional DPT program and this will be recognized in the admissions scoring process.

 page last updated 11/22/2013 11:30 AM